inasafe/inasafe-doc/docs/source/training/curriculum/osm-beginner-toolkit.rst

 *******************************

 **How can we print big size maps?**
-**An example for poster or community mapping project?**
+**An example for a poster or community mapping project?**

-One of the best way to do this is using the QGIS program, but this is not a topic covered in this session.
+One of the best ways to do this is using the QGIS program, but this is not a topic covered in this session.
 You can make some clue about QGIS after you practice and understand how to produce a big size map.